-If you’re considering getting a South Carolina real estate license, you might be surprised to learn there are quite a few career paths available to you.
+If you’re considering getting a South Carolina real estate license, you might be surprised to learn many career paths are available.
 Here are some different positions to consider.

 Working With Investors

 Working with investors who buy and sell or hold and lease properties can be exciting.
-It’s not uncommon for an investment team to work with a real estate agent to gain access to insights from the MLS (multiple listing service) in the areas where they do business.
-The majority of MLS listing information is viewable to the public; however, a licensee who joins and pays dues to a REALTOR association in their state can gain access to historical data.
+It’s not uncommon for an investment team to work with a real estate agent to gain access to insights from the MLS (multiple listing services) in the areas where they do business.
+Most MLS listing information is viewable to the public; however, a licensee who joins and pays dues to a REALTOR association in their state can access historical data.
 They can run reports and find other details about a property that may not be as easily accessed through websites.

 “The benefits you get from all that data on the MLS is unreal," said J. Scott, principal investor for South Carolina Real Estate Buyers.
 "That alone makes getting the license worth it.”